groupvine/gv-doc/membership/lists.md

 # Membership Lists

-For the more adventerous, lists give you flexibility in how you can target email recipients.
-Lists can:
+Lists give you flexibility in how you can target an email's receipients list to a specific interest group or classification sub-set of your membership.
+Lists:

 * Allow cross-account identification of your members
 * Can easily be added in membership imports